-Pessaries are also used when symptoms of pelvic organ prolapse are mild or when child-bearing is not complete.
-They can be used in women who have other serious chronic health problems, such as heart or lung disease, that make a surgical procedure more dangerous.
+Pessaries are also used when symptoms of pelvic organ prolapse are mild or when childbearing is not complete.
+They can be used in people who have other serious chronic health problems, such as heart or lung disease, that make a surgical procedure more dangerous.

 Pessaries are sometimes used to see what the effect of surgery for pelvic organ prolapse will be on urinary symptoms.
 This is called a "pessary test."
 If you have a problem with incontinence with a pessary inserted, a separate surgery to fix the incontinence problem may be done at the same time as a prolapse surgery.

 Pessaries are sometimes used to treat uterine prolapse in young women during pregnancy.
 In this instance, the pessary holds the uterus in the correct position before it enlarges and becomes trapped in the vaginal canal.

 How Well It Works